haodeng/techy-notes/k8s/k8s_tutorials.md

 The set of Pods targeted by a Service is usually determined by a LabelSelector

 Although each Pod has a unique IP address, those IPs are not exposed outside the cluster without a Service.
 Services allow your applications to receive traffic.
 Services can be exposed in different ways by specifying a type in the ServiceSpec:
 * ClusterIP (default) - Exposes the Service on an internal IP in the cluster.
 This type makes the Service only reachable from within the cluster.
 * NodePort - Exposes the Service on the same port of each selected Node in the cluster using NAT.
-Makes a Service accessible from outside the cluster using <NodeIP>:<NodePort>.
+Makes a Service accessible from outside the cluster using NodeIP:NodePort.
 Superset of ClusterIP.
 * LoadBalancer - Creates an external load balancer in the current cloud (if supported) and assigns a fixed, external IP to the Service.
 Superset of NodePort.
 * ExternalName - Maps the Service to the contents of the externalName field (e.g. `foo.bar.example.com`), by returning a CNAME record with its value.
 No proxying of any kind is set up.